Mon – Sun: 24/7 Plumbing

 2. Inspect Vent Pipes

-A blocked vent pipes also obstructs the water from flowing down the drain, so the next thing to do is inspect them.
+A blocked vent pipe also obstructs the water from flowing down the drain, so the next thing to do is inspect them.
 Rush to your home’s roof, look for the pipes and check to see if there’s any blockage.
 If they are clogged, use a retriever tool to unclog the pipes.

 3. Use Drain Snakes